reframejs/reframe/docs/usage-manual.template.md

 `htmlIsStatic: true` declares the page as HTML-static and the HTML is rendered at build-time.

 For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.
-Also, if all your pages are HTML-static, you can then deploy your app to a static website host such as [GitHub Pages](https://pages.github.com/).
+Also, if all our pages are HTML-static, we can then deploy our app to a static website host such as [GitHub Pages](https://pages.github.com/).

 Not only do we have control over whether the HTML is static or not, but we also have control over whether the DOM is static or not.